lesaf92/ros_noetic_ubuntu22/README.md

 conda deactivate
 conda activate ros_env
 ```
+5. Open a new terminal and test `roscore`, if everything went fine ROS should be installed successfully
+6. Always do the following steps in the `ros_env` environment
+7.
 ## Disabling env

 To prevent loading the env for every new terminal session, comment the section below in your `bashrc`